kromerm/adfdataflowdocs/Transformations/adf-data-flow-window-transformation.md

 <img src="../images/windows5.png" width="400">

 ### Range By
 Next, set the window frame as Unbounded or Bounded.
 To set an unbounded window frame, set the slider to Unbounded on both ends.
-If you choose a setting between Unbounded and Current Row, then you must set the Offset values.
+If you choose a setting between Unbounded and Current Row, then you must set the Offset start and end values.
+Both values will be positive integers.
+You can use either relative numbers or values from your data.

 The window slider has 2 values to set: the values before the current row and the values after the current row.
 The Start and End offset matches the 2 selectors on the slider.